 Travel costs must not exceed the most reasonable rates available on the market.
-Accommodation and subsistence costs related to the participants in the action are eligible provided that they are in line with the beneficiary's usual practices on travel costs and do not exceed the scales approved periodically by the Commission which are set out in the table below.
+Accommodation and subsistence costs for staff taking part in the action are eligible provided that they are in line with the beneficiary's usual practices on travel costs and do not exceed the scales approved periodically by the Commission which are set out in the table below.